KelvinANketia/KelvinANketia/README.md

-## Hi there 👋
+## Hi there 👋🏾, I'm Kelvin Amankwah Nketia

 <!--
 **KelvinANketia/KelvinANketia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->

+- 👋🏾 Heyya, I'm @KelvinANketia
+- 👨🏾‍💻 I'm a Full Stack WebDev
+- 🔭 I’m currently working on a few fun and explosive projects 🥳🤭 (Stay tune 😉)
+- 🌱 I’m ever learning - ever growing
+- 💬 Ask me about Christianity (I'm a Bible teacher as well)
+- 📫 Email: kelvinkwabenanketia@gmail.com (Get in touch and share some ideas)
+- 😄 Pronouns: he/Him
+- ⚡ Fun fact: The Earth is round 🙂